Thank you for your interest! Download the Gallup 2022 Global Emotions Report or browse past reports below.

 Global Emotions 2019 Report

-Paraguay had the highest Positive Experience Index score worldwide, while Afghanistan's score dropped to a record low.Download PDFabout Global Emotions 2019 Report.
+Paraguay had the highest Positive Experience Index score worldwide, while Afghanistan's score dropped to a record low in 2018.Download PDFabout Global Emotions 2019 Report.